 Frequently Asked Questions

 The traditional recipe for gochujang is vegan.
-However, there are some store-bought brands that might include fish sauce or shrimp paste.
+However, some store-bought brands might include fish sauce or shrimp paste.
 Always read the label before purchasing.

-Gochujang has a unique thick, sticky, and paste-like texture.
-There is a slight graininess due to the fermented soybeans.
+Gochujang has a unique, thick, sticky, paste-like texture.
+The fermented soybeans impart a slight graininess.

 You can buy gochujang at most grocery stores, Asian markets, or online.
-Gochujang is a shelf-stable product and can be found on shelves at stores.
+Gochujang is a shelf-stable product that can be found on shelves in stores.